Large earthquake off Indonesia, tsunami warning issued | DW | 14.11.2019

 No significant increase in the sea water level was detected at Ternate's geophysical agency.

-Residents felt the quake "very strongly" as well as leaving their homes for higher ground, according to Indonesian Metro TV news broadcaster.
+Residents felt the quake "very strongly" and left their homes for higher ground, according to Indonesian Metro TV news broadcaster.

 Earthquakes are common in the region — a magnitude 6.9 quake struck off Java island in August with a tsunami warning issued to residents in Jakarta, the capital city.